The Best Way to Review Your Mistakes for the SAT/ACT

 Do you find that you always run out of time?

-Reading is a little trickier, since it includes lengthy reading passages, and the questions are not (for the most part) ordered by difficulty.
+Locating and correctly solving the most difficult questions on each section is just one method of improving your score.
 Our blog has more specific information in our post on improving your SAT Reading score, but the basic takeaways are:

-->When faced with a lengthy passage, read and mark-up the questions first.
+• When faced with a lengthy passage, read the question about that passage first.
 This way, you will already know the information you should be considering when reading the passage.

-->Skim the passage on your first read-through.
-Sometimes, several lines of the passage will not have relevance to any of the following questions, so why spend extra time on a detailed read the first time through?
+• Skim the passage on your first read-through.
+Sometimes, several lines of the passage will not have relevance to the question being asked about it, so why spend extra time on a detailed read the first time through?
 If possible, try finishing the passage in 3 minutes or less.

 Overall, practice can help you get faster at taking the SAT/ACT, and the more high quality practice questions and tests you do and take, the more comfortable you'll be.